redsonic28/PilotoCV/README-LEEME.txt

 Once the environment is active, you should be able to type this command:
 ................................................................................................................
-pip install opencv-python mediapipe deepface mysql-connector-python ................................................................................................................
+pip install opencv-python mediapipe deepface mysql-connector-python tf-keras ................................................................................................................

 E) Clone the project in XAMPP htdocs so that when you activate the XAMPP server, it can recognize the database connection with the page.
 ................................................................
-C:\xampp\htdocs\ProjectPilotoCV\
-..............................................................
+C:\xampp\htdocs and the address should look like this: C:\xampp\htdocs\PilotoCV-main ..............................................................

 E) Database